cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

  - Choose _Processing -> Compilation Report_ from the menu.
 Under _Table of Contents_
    choose _Fitter > Resource Section > Resource Usage Summary_
- - Look through the report to determine the number of combinational ALUs (configurable look-up tables) are used for your design
+ - Look through the report to determine the number of combinational ALUTs (configurable look-up tables) are used for your design

 The final step is to analyze the timing (i.e., the critical path delay)